invenia/FTPClient.jl/README.md

 ```

 - `implicit`: use implicit security, default is false
-- `ssl`: use FTPS, default is false
+- `ssl`: use FTPS or FTPES (if implicit is set to false), default is false
 - `verify_peer`: verify authenticity of peer's certificate, default is true
 - `active_mode`: use active mode to establish data connection, default is false